-- 1" diameter x 1" wide x 1/4" shaft (best used with air die grinder, but can be used on a drill with decent results)
+- 1" diameter x 1" wide x 1/4" shaft (best used with a die grinder, can be used on a high speed drill too).

 - Sold individually or in a pack of 3 or 5 to save you some cash!

 -Always wear a dust mask or respirator and proper eye protection while buffing!

 Use a Flap Wheel for more aggressive sanding.

 A 2" Cleaning Wheel is available for larger surfaces.

 This wheel is designed to be used on an air die grinder, or could be used on a drill as well.
 The best results will come with it on a die grinder.